Purpose of this statement

 In particular, this statement relates to our regulatory compliance activity that ensures compliance with education legislation.
 Note that we do not collect personal information on our website.

 It also explains how you can make a complaint about our information-gathering activities, and how you can request information from us.

-We take care to exercise our information gathering powers lawfully and appropriately, and to meet our legal obligations including those in the Privacy Act 2020.
-We also take care to fulfil our obligations under the Public Service Commission’s code of conduct, Standards of Integrity and Conduct, and Information Gathering Model Standards, and to follow the ERO Code of Conduct .
+We take care to exercise our information-gathering powers lawfully and appropriately and to meet our legal obligations, including those in the Privacy Act 2020.
+We also take care to fulfil our obligations under the Public Service Commission’s code of conduct, Standards of Integrity and Conduct, and Information Gathering and Public Trust Model Standards, and to follow the ERO Code of Conduct

-Any information gathered is done in accordance with relevant internal processes and procedures, and in accordance with internal delegations and authorisations.
-Our processes and activities are reviewed when required to ensure compliance with the law, and with our internal policies and procedures.
+Any information gathered is done in accordance with relevant internal processes and procedures and internal delegations and authorisations.
+Our processes and activities are reviewed when required to ensure compliance with the law and with our own internal policies and procedures.

 This statement applies to information gathered by us, our contractors, or any third parties engaged by us.

-Our legislation gives us powers to request information we need to perform our statutory function to:
+Our legislation gives us powers to request the information we need to perform our statutory functions, that is to:

-Review and inspect the performance of schools, including registered private schools, licensed early childhood education and care services, home-school educators and the provision of a safe physical and emotional environment to boarders in school hostels; and
+- review and inspect the performance of schools, including registered private schools, licensed early childhood education and care services, and home-school educators, and the provision of a safe physical and emotional environment to boarders in school hostels; and

-When carrying out these functions, we may receive a range of information which may include personal information as a by-product about the education institutions..
+When carrying out these functions, we may receive a range of information, including personal information as a by-product about the education institutions.

-Most of the information we collect is provided directly by people or organisations, or their authorised representative, in order to meet their statutory obligations and according to our powers as reviewers during a review of the early childhood services or educational organisations.
+Most of the information we collect is provided directly by licensed early childhood services or educational organisations, or their authorised representative, in order to meet their statutory obligations and according to our powers as reviewers during a review of the early childhood services or educational organisations.

 In carrying out our statutory functions, we may receive unsolicited personal information from other people or agencies.

-We, acting through the appropriate senior manager, will decide what we do with any unsolicited information.
-If we received the information in error, we will consider contacting the person or agency who sent it.
-If we think there is an existing lawful purpose for using the information (in other words, if the information is relevant to our business), then we can keep the information if we want.
+ERO, acting through the appropriate senior manager will decide what we do with any unsolicited information.
+If ERO received the information in error, we will consider contacting the person or agency who sent it.
+If we think there is an existing lawful purpose for using the information (in other words, if the information is relevant to ERO’s business), then we can keep the information if we want.

-However, if we do keep the information, the other obligations set out in the privacy principles (including the obligation to keep the information secure, rights of access and correction, restrictions on use and disposal under the Public Records Act 2005.
+However, if we do keep the information, the other obligations set out in the Privacy Act principles apply, including the obligation to keep the information secure, rights of access and correction, and restrictions on use and disposal under the Public Records Act 2005.